lcortess/simple-parse-smtp-adapter/README.md

 ### Use

-In the configuration of your parse server you must pass `simple-parse-smtp-adapter` as email adapter and set your SMTP access for send emails also the path to your jade template and its less file.
+In the configuration of your parse server you must pass `simple-parse-smtp-adapter` as email adapter and set your SMTP access for send emails also the path to your pug template and its less file.

 This is an example using parse server as express module: